degausserr/wp-code-example/README.md

-# Aaron Rowe Code Example for Washington Post
+# Aaron Rowe Code Example

 For this test I chose to implement the Scrabble Boggle solution.
 This repository uses the Mocha library for basic unit testing.